open-ch/grumble/README.md

      \______  /__|  |____/|__|_|  /___  /____/\___  >
             \/                  \/    \/          \/

-At it's heart grumble is an alternate formatter for [grype] output with a few more features to make it useful in a monorepo setting.
+At its heart grumble is an alternate formatter for [grype] output with a few more features to make it useful in a monorepo setting.
 Grumble has `CODEOWNERS` integration (see [GitHub code owners]) and filtering (e.g. to make it easy to show detected vulnerability for one team only).